Co-author: Bruce Pitchers

 How do you switch from monthly to weekly repayments?

-First, check whether your bank offers the payment frequency that you desire (e.g. weekly, fortnightly, etc.).
-Our handy table below is a good starting point, but always confirm this with your lender before assuming you can switch!
+Firstly, you’ll need to check whether your lender offers the payment frequency you desire (e.g. weekly, fortnightly, etc.).
+Always confirm this with your lender before assuming you can switch!

 Thirdly, while you’ve got the bank on the phone, why not ask for a lower interest rate?
 Chances are you’re switching repayment frequency because you want to save money, so there’s no time like the present to negotiate a better rate as well.